 - Our Giants Are Bigger: Listeners are large, gray-skinned humanoids who come in a variety of sizes.
 They can be anywhere from a little larger than a human, to 15-20 foot hulks like Amiren.

 - Our Ghosts Are Different: Jokell's family line is cursed due to a broken Deal with the Devil to transform into shadowy undying wraiths upon their deaths.
 The only way to break the curse is to kill the wraith of his ancestor, Malik Kahl, who was the original curse bearer.

-- Our Humans Are Different: Humans are the 'children' of Gefn, who is a colossal mermaid-esque goddess whose face is mostly covered by a mask of wood/bone and some, like Amara, have the ability to perform divination rituals through music.
+- Our Humans Are Different: Humans are the "children" of Gefn, a colossal mermaid-esque goddess whose face is mostly covered by a mask of wood and bone.
+Some, like Amara, can perform divination rituals through music.